 1. The School District, through the Superintendent, shall provide interested persons access to the records of the School District as required by law.
-Such access shall include the opportunity to examine School District records, when permitted by law.
-The School District shall not make records of individual students, personnel, or other confidential material available, except as allowed by law or compelled by court order.
+Such access shall include the opportunity to examine, make memoranda and copy School District records.
+The School District shall not make records of individual students or personnel available except as allowed by law or compelled by court order.

 2. Records may be examined at the School District offices during the hours such offices are open for the ordinary transaction of business.
-School district offices will be open for the ordinary transaction of business (a) during the school year on such days as school is in session, and (b) during the summer months when school is not in session, Monday through Friday, except legal holidays or other days the District is closed.
+School district offices will be open for the ordinary transaction of business (a) during the school year on such days as school is in session, and (b) during the summer months when school is not in session, Monday through Friday when the Superintendent is present, except legal holidays.

-3. Records may be obtained in the form in which the record is maintained including, but not limited to, printouts, electronic data, and photocopies.
+3. Records may be obtained in the form in which the record is maintained including, but not limited to, printouts, electronic data, disc, tapes, and photocopies.
 The School District will not be required to produce or generate any record in a new or different form or format modified from that of the original School District record.
 Copies of records may be made as follows: